Distance from Las Vegas to the Grand Canyon Skywalk – Map & Directions

 Another one of the main gripes from visitors to the Grand Canyon Skywalk is the attractions rule stating you cannot have phones or cameras out on the Skywalk

 Yes, you read that correctly.
 No cameras.
 No phones.
 No kidding.

 I know.
-You’re at one of the most picturesque places you’ll ever visit, have paid an $82 or higher entry fee, and you’re not even allowed to take a selfie.
+You’re at one of the most picturesque places you’ll ever visit, have paid an expensive entry fee, and you’re not even allowed to take a selfie.

 Presumably, the reasoning is that people may drop their photos down into the canyon, or worse, drop them on the Skywalk floor, chipping the glass.

 You can, however, have the attraction’s approved photographers take your photo, which of course, will be available for purchase.
-The last I heard, it was $16 for the lowest priced photo package.
+Most recent prices were $17 per print or $69 for a digital photo package.